Peter Kürten: 1929

 Hahn died approximately one hour after Kürten had begun attacking her.
 Fearful his wife might connect the bloodstains she had noted on his clothes with Hahn's murder, Kürten later buried her body in a cornfield, only to return to her body several weeks later with the intention of nailing her decomposing remains to a tree in a mock crucifixion to shock and disgust the public; however, Hahn's remains proved too heavy for Kürten to complete this act, and he simply returned her corpse to her grave before embracing and caressing the decomposing body as he lay beneath her remains.
 He then reburied Hahn's body.
 According to Kürten's later confession, both before and after he had attempted to impale Hahn's corpse to a tree, he "went to the grave many times and kept improving on it; and every time I thought of what was lying there and was filled with satisfaction."
 (Note: Kürten would later join an angry crowd which gathered to watch detectives unearthing Hahn's body.)

 Three months after Kürten had murdered Hahn, he posted an anonymous letter to the police in which he confessed to the murder, adding that her remains had been buried in a field.
 In this letter, Kürten also drew a crude map describing the location of the remains.
 This letter would prove sufficiently detailed to enable investigators to locate Hahn's remains on 15 November.

+Following the Hahn murder, Kürten changed his choice of weapon from scissors to a knife in an apparent effort to convince police more than one perpetrator was responsible for the unfolding crime spree.
+In the early morning of 21 August, he randomly stabbed an 18-year-old girl, a 30-year-old man, and a 37-year-old woman in separate attacks.
+All three were seriously wounded, and all stated to police their assailant had not spoken a word to them before he had attacked them.